• Skip to primary navigation

 Some people deserve to die.
 They take risks, fail to heed advice, or are just plain toxic and awful.
 To show the cause and effect of their actions or provide a satisfying death scene for readers, take the character out in a way that makes sense, is ironic, or rings of poetic justice.

 See?
 Lots of good options for killing.
-Challenge yourself to make it count so it serves the story in some way.
+Challenge yourself to make it count so it serves the story.

 How do you decide when to kill a character?
 Who was it, and why did you do it?